pkgpkr/Package-Picker/docs/source/development.md

       --build-arg DB_PASSWORD=$DB_PASSWORD .
 ```

 2. Run the Docker image.
+The image ID is shown after the Docker build successfully
+   completes.
 It will automatically scrape data and train the model, and quit when done.

 `docker run -i -t <id>`